-As detailed below, under the MOA, a local government must report the following to the Community Opioid Resources Engine for North Carolina (CORE-NC):
+As detailed below, under the MOA, a local government must report the following to the Community Opioid Resources Engine for North Carolina (CORE-NC).

 Item One - Spending authorization.
-After a local government passes a resolution authorizing the expenditure of opioid settlement funds (discussed in questions 35D through 35F above), the local government has 90 days to report this information to CORE-NC.
+After a local government passes a resolution authorizing the expenditure of opioid settlement funds (discussed in Part 3A of this FAQ), the local government has 90 days to report this information to CORE-NC.
 [MOA §§ E.6.b & F.6.c]

 Item Two - Option B report and recommendations.
-If a local government has undertaken the collaborative strategic planning process under Option B (as described in question 38 above), the resulting report and recommendations to the local governing body must be reported within 90 days of the date they were presented to the local governing body.
+If a local government has undertaken the collaborative strategic planning process under Option B (as described in question 38 above), the resulting report and recommendations to the local governing body must be reported to CORE-NC within 90 days of the date they were presented to the local governing body.
 [MOA §§ E.5.b.ii & F.6.c & Exhibit C]

 Item Three - Annual financial report.
 A local government that receives, holds, or spends opioid settlement funds during a fiscal year must file an annual financial report within 90 days of the end of the fiscal year.
-[MOA § F.6 and Exhibit E.]
+[See MOA § F.6 and Exhibit E (as modified by the Coordination Group).]

 Item Four - Annual impact report.
 A local government that receives, holds, or spends opioid settlement funds during a fiscal year must file an annual impact report within 90 days of the end of the fiscal year.
-[MOA § F.6.c & Exhibit F.]
+[See MOA § F.6.c & Exhibit F (as modified by the Coordination Group).]

-Note that the Exhibit E annual financial report and the Exhibit F annual impact report have been modified by the Coordination Group as detailed in questions 63A and 71A below.
+Note that the Exhibit E annual financial report and Exhibit F annual impact report have been modified by the Coordination Group as detailed in questions 63A and 71A below.